sst/sst/www/docs/anonymous-telemetry.md

 description: "SST collects completely anonymous telemetry data about general usage.
 You can opt-out of this program at any time."
 ---

 SST collects completely **anonymous** telemetry data about general usage.
-Participation in this anonymous program is optional, and you cant opt-out if you'd not like to share any information.
+Participation in this anonymous program is optional, and you can opt-out if you'd not like to share any information.

 ### How do I opt-out?